 - No to this but yes to that.
 “I can’t help you move, but would be happy to help you pack for an hour on Tuesday.”

 - Not right now.
-“I’d love to meet you guys for drinks, but this month’s pretty full for me.
+“I’d love to meet you for drinks, but this month’s pretty full.
 Let’s talk again next month.

 - And my favorite: “No thank you.”